vk3dan/sturdy-lidbot/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 (except for the qrz portion of qrmbot that is mentioned above) - see the [LICENSE.md](LICENSE.md) file for details